The 100th year anniversary of the Panama Canal was August 2014. We decided to take a cruise on the Canal and help celebrate the event.

 Tug Boats waiting for ships to guide into the Canal.

 Panama Canal Expansion

-The ship enters into the lower chamber where it is connected to engines called 'mules'.
-A normal sized ship uses six mules, while a very large one might use a total of eight.
+The ship enters into the lower chamber, where it is connected to engines called 'mules'.
+A normal-sized ship uses six mules, while a huge one might use a total of eight.

 Panama has the third most port traffic of containers in the Americas.

-Upon entering the Gatun Locks a ship is directed to one of the two canal lanes by a large green arrow located at the front center wall facing the bow of the ship.
+Upon entering the Gatun Locks, a ship is directed to one of the two canal lanes by a large green arrow located at the front center wall facing the bow of the vessel.